-8. Legitimate Software Ratings
+Legitimate Software Rating

-These ratings indicate how accurately the products classify legitimate applications and URLs, while also taking into account the interactions that each product has with the user.
+These ratings indicate how accurately the product classifies legitimate applications and URLs, while also taking into account the interactions that the product has with the user.
 Ideally a product will either not classify a legitimate object or will classify it as safe.
 In neither case should it bother the user.